You are here:

 The October 10, 2012 “PSI” settlement includes the following entities: Pyro Spectaculars Inc (PSI); Astro Pyrotechnics (a defunct subsidiary of PSI); Trojan Fireworks; Thomas O. Peters and the 1996 Thomas O. Peters; Kathleen S. Peters Revocable Trust; and Stonehurst Site, LLC.
 Pyro Spectaculars Inc (PSI), headquartered in Towson, Md. is a public display fireworks operator, wholesaler and importer/exporter of fireworks, as licensed by the California State Fire Marshal and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.

-The B. F. Goodrich Superfund Site is located in a mixed residential, commercial, and industrial area in the city of Rialto, Calif.
+The Rockets, Fireworks, and Flares (RFF) Superfund Site is located in a mixed residential, commercial, and industrial area in the city of Rialto, Calif.
 The site encompasses a source area of soil and groundwater contamination known as the “160-acrea area”.
 The 160-Acre Area was part of a larger area acquired by the United States Army in 1942 to develop an inspection, consolidation, and storage facility for rail cars transporting ordnance to the Port of Los Angeles.
 Since the United States sold the Rialto property in 1946, a portion of the property has been used by defense contractors, fireworks manufacturers, and other businesses.
-See more information on the B.F.
-Goodrich Superfund Site.
+See more information on the Rockets, Fireworks, and Flares Superfund Site web site.

-The area’s groundwater is contaminated with trichlorethylene (TCE) and perchlorate, which have impacted public drinking water supply wells in the cities of Rialto and Colton.
+The area’s groundwater is contaminated with trichloroethylene (TCE) and perchlorate, which have impacted public drinking water supply wells in the cities of Rialto and Colton.

 Assistant Regional Counsel

 75 Hawthorne Street